mfaani/mfaani/content/posts/liveactivities/the-missing-doc/index.md

 I wonder what the impact of this is on your app.
 Like should I just always be setting all kinds of observations when app is launched into the background? or only set those up if the app is launched due to an event associated with it?
 But then what if there's a follow up even that's not associated with the previous app launch?

-App is launched, I setup observance assocaited to that specific event, now comes another event, but since the app is launched I just assume the the observance has happened which is then an incorrect assumption!
+App is launched, I setup observance associated to that specific event, now comes another event, but since the app is launched I just assume the the observance has happened which is then an incorrect assumption!

 ## In-app experience ????